-Hepatitis B is endemic in PNG, affecting an estimated 8% of the population.
+Hepatitis B is endemic in PNG, affecting an estimated 12-15% of the population.
 Government support systems are in place: hepatitis B birth dose and triple dose are included in the national immunisation programme, and a policy to vaccinate all health care workers from hepatitis B was established in 2013.
-However, these initiatives do not assist the large number of people already living with chronic hepatitis.
-For these people, at risk of developing liver cancer or failure and death, there are limited testing and treatment options.
+However, these initiatives do not assist the large number of people already living with chronic hepatitis and those in areas too remote to reach.
+For these people, at risk of developing liver cancer or failure and death, there have been limited testing and treatment options.

 Hepatitis B Free in PNG

-In all of the communities we service, there is a dire need for improvement in healthcare delivery.
+In all the communities we have served, there is a dire need for improvement in healthcare delivery.
 In Itokama for example, there is no running water, no electricity and no plumbing.
 The entire community is served by two health care workers who have undergone a two-year diploma training course.
-Ezekial, one of the health care workers, completed his two-year diploma more than 20 years ago and has had very little further training since then.
-There is no formal, regular, ongoing educational up-skilling programme for these invaluable healthcarers.
-Medical supplies for the community are provided for by provincial medical stores in Popondetta, to which roads are unsafe in the wet season.
+There is no formal, regular, ongoing educational up-skilling programme for these invaluable healthcare workers.
+Medical supplies for the community are provided by provincial medical stores in Popondetta, but this city can be unreachable by road during the wet season.

 Where to from here?